Medicare Parts A and B are sometimes called "Original Medicare." Original Medicare allows you to go to any doctor or

 The Social Security Administration handles Medicare enrollment.
 You are automatically enrolled in Medicare Part A and Part B if you're 65 and receive Social Security checks.
 Typically, you'll get your Medicare card three months before your 65th birthday.
 Even if you have private health insurance through your employer, it likely makes sense to sign up for Medicare Part A because it will provide you with additional coverage at no extra cost.
 However, you may wish to delay signing up for Part B coverage -- for which there is a monthly premium -- if your employer insurance provides adequate coverage for outpatient medical services.
 If you do not have employer health insurance and you delay signing up for Medicare, you will have to pay a lifetime late enrollment penalty when you do enroll.
 If your employer coverage ends, you have 8 months to sign up for Part B to avoid paying a higher premium.

 If you have a disability, Lou Gehrig's disease (ALS), or kidney failure, you may get Medicare even when you're younger than 65.
 And if you are 65 or older but don't get Social Security payments, you can still enroll in Medicare.
 Call Social Security at 800-772-1213, visit the web site, or apply at your local Social Security office.

 The vast majority of people over 65 get Medicare Part A for free.
-But if you or your spouse worked and paid Medicare taxes for less than 10 years total, you will have to pay a monthly fee of between $227 and $413 in 2017 depending on how long you worked.
+But if neither you nor your spouse worked and paid Medicare taxes for 10 years, you will have to pay an additional monthly fee depending on how long you worked.
 If you enroll late, you will be penalized by paying a higher monthly amount.

 Medicare Part A pays some of the charges for: